Line-Kat/microservices-chores-app/README.md

 ### Start
-To run this app, you need to have Docker Compose installed Navigate to `./docker` and run the command `docker-compose up`
+To run this app, you need to have Docker Compose installed </br>
+Navigate to `./docker` and run the command `docker-compose up`</br>
+To check the status of the services, go to Consul in your browser: http://localhost:8500/

 ### Run
 This project includes only a backend.
 To test it, please use Postman.